MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### is_fixed_format

-logical scalar.
+bool value.
 If True, the input data file is treated as a fixed format file.
 Fixed format files must have a ‘.sts’ file or a column_info argument specifying the start and width of each variable.
 If False, the input data file is treated as a delimited text file.
 If None, the text file